portons/react-native-anime/README.md

-# React Native Easy Animations
+# React Native Anime
 (Inspired by Cheetah for Swift: https://github.com/suguru/Cheetah)

-RNEasyAnimations is an animation utility.
+React Native Anime is an animation utility.
 It can animate many of the style properties the Animated library works with.

 # Features
 * Animation with duration and delay